-- (b) The residential component of mixed-use developments shall meet the Floor Area Ratio (FAR) requirements of Section 10.907(5). - (5) Floor Area Ratio - (a) The total minimum floor area ratio of buildings on a development site shall not be less than .50 square feet of floor area to 1 square foot of the development site (.50 FAR) if an adopted transit station area plan exists and the site is within the $\frac{1}{2}$ mile walk distance of the station.
-If a transit station area plan has not been adopted, or a site is more than a $\frac{1}{2}$ mile walk from the station development shall have a minimum FAR of .35.
-The FAR shall apply to the following uses: (Petition No. 2009-013, § 10.907(5)(a)(1)(2)(3), 03/19/09) - 1.
-All non-residential uses [except those excluded in Section 10.907(5)(e)] - 2.
-Non-residential uses of multi-use developments. - 3.
+- (b) The residential component of mixed-use developments shall meet the Floor Area Ratio (FAR) requirements of Section 10.907(5). - (5) Floor Area Ratio - (a) The total minimum floor area ratio of buildings on a development site shall not be less than .50 square feet of floor area to 1 square foot of the development site (.50 FAR) if an adopted transit station area plan exists and the site is within the 1⁄2 mile walk distance of the station.
+If a transit station area plan has not been adopted, or a site is more than a 1⁄2 mile walk from the station development shall have a minimum FAR of .35.
+The FAR shall apply to the following uses: - 1.
+All non-residential uses [except those excluded in Section 10.907(5)(e)]

+- 2. Non-residential uses of multi-use developments. - 3.
 Residential uses of mixed-use developments. - (b) For large or phased projects, the minimum FAR for each phase shall meet or exceed the minimum FAR requirements.
 If phases cannot meet this requirement, but the overall Master Plan meets or exceeds the minimum FAR requirements, approval may be granted by the Planning Director for phases that meet at least 80% of the minimum FAR density requirements, or the applicant may choose to rezone to the optional TS-O zoning district, which allows variations in the TS standards.
-(See Section 10.912)

-- (c) Plazas, arcades, courtyards, galleries, outdoor cafes, rooftop gardens, and widened public sidewalks that enhance pedestrian spaces and amenities can be credited toward meeting the minimum required FAR.
+(See Section 10.912) - (c) Plazas, arcades, courtyards, galleries, outdoor open air Eating, Drinking and Entertainment Establishments, rooftop gardens, and widened public sidewalks that enhance pedestrian spaces and amenities can be credited toward meeting the minimum required FAR.
 If the pedestrian spaces/amenities are available to the public then the square footage shall be credited at 100%; if private, then the square footage shall be credited at 50%.
 In no instance shall more than 20% of the pedestrian area be credited toward the required FAR. - (d) An FAR credit shall be given for structured parking facilities that devote at least 75% of the linear street level frontage of the building to retail, office, civic, institutional, or residential uses.
 Similarly, an FAR credit shall be allowed for structured parking facilities that provide such uses above the street level, and/or on any other side of the building.
 See Section 10.907(6)(1) for credit amounts. - (e) Certain principal uses are exempt from meeting the minimum FAR requirements: - 1.
 Transit stations (bus or rail), parking facilities, and bus shelters. - 2.
 Private parking decks (principal use only) and surface parking facilities. - 3.
 Existing development and expansions of existing development. - 4.
 Freestanding group homes for up to 10 residents. - 5.
 Public and private recreation parks and playgrounds. - 6.
 Utility and related facilities. - 7.
-Electric and gas substations.
+Electric and gas substations. - (6) Parking standards

-- (6) Parking standards - (a) New permitted uses within this zoning overlay district shall be required to meet the minimum/maximum number of off-street parking spaces as follows: All square footage is measured as "gross footage".
-(Petition No. 2009-013, § 10.907(6)(a), 03/19/09)
+(a) New permitted uses within this zoning overlay district shall be required to meet the minimum/maximum number of off-street parking spaces as follows: All square footage is measured as "gross footage".